DEVSENSE/phptools-docs/docs/vscode/configuration.md

 ## Configuration options

-The following settings are introduced by the extension.
+The following major settings are introduced by the extension.
 Navigate to [VSCode's Settings](https://code.visualstudio.com/docs/getstarted/settings) to see or modify them.

 Setting | Values | Description
 ---     | ---    | ---
+`phpTools.language` | "en", "de", "es", "fr", "ja", "pt", "ro", "ru", "tr", "zh". | Specifies the language code of integrated documentation.
+If not set, the setting defaults to system's language.
 `php.version` | PHP version or a profile name defined in `php.executables` | Specifies the PHP version to be used by default by debugger, code analysis, and test explorer.
+`php.stubs` | `"*"`, `"all"`, `"xdebug"`, `"imagick"`, `"com"`, ... | Array od PHP extension names which will be included in the IntelliSense. `"*"` stays for the default set of extensions, `"all"` for everything.
 `php.codeLens.enabled` | `true`/`false` | Enables/disables code lenses in PHP files above functions, types, properties, and constants.
 `php.debug.port` | number or array of numbers | Default Xdebug port.
 This value is used when `port` is not specified in `launch.json` settings or when debugging without an opened folder.
 Defaults to `[9003,9000]`.
 `php.executables` | Set of profile names and corresponding PHP executable path. | Defined profile names that can be chosen in `php.version` setting, or from the PHP version picker.
 `php.executablePath` | Full path to the `php` executable, or not set. | Legacy option.
 Specifies the full path to the `php` executable that will be used within [test explorer](test-explorer), [debugging](debug), and to determine the PHP version for code validation.
+`php.completion.autoimport` | "auto-import", "fqn", "none", "hide" | Configures how to treat completion of names outside the current namespace.
+See [auto-import](editor/auto-import).
 `php.format.codeStyle` | "PHP Tools", "PSR-2" | Code formatting profile.
-`php.format.autoimport` | "auto-import", "fqn", "none", "hide" | Configures how to treat completion of names outside the current namespace.
-See [auto-import](editor/auto-import).
 [`php.problems.exclude`](problems#configuration) | Associative map of paths and whether to exclude them from problems checking. | Specifies what problems will be hidden in specified directories.
 It is possible to set `true` to ignore all problems, or an array of error codes.
 Sample: `{'/vendor/**':true, '/tests/**':[6501,6555]}`.
 See [problems configuration](problems#configuration).
 `php.problems.workspaceAnalysis` | "true", "false" | Allows to disable the full workspace analysis.
 Recommended for larger projects.
-`phpTools.language` | "en", "de", "es", "fr", "ja", "pt", "ro", "ru", "tr", "zh". | Specifies the language code of integrated documentation.
-If not set, the setting defaults to system's language.
 `files.exclude` | Associative map of paths to be excluded from the project. | Specifies files that won't be processed by the code analysis engine (code completion, navigation, problems).
 `debug.inlineValues` | `true`, `false` | Enables or disables showing values relevant to the currently debugged statement.